Low-Complexity Decoder for Overloaded Uniquely Decodable Synchronous CDMA

 The rest of the paper is organized as follows.
-In Section \ref{formulation}, we present the formulation of the uniquely decodable code sets followed by their recursive construction in Section \ref{sec:construction}.
-The minimum distance of such code sets is presented in Section \ref{minDist} followed by the noiseless decoding algorithm (NDA) in Section \ref{NDAalgorithm} and fast decoding algorithm (FDA) in Section \ref{fastDecoder}.
-The complexity analysis is presented in Section \ref{performanceAnalysis}.
+The minimum Manhattan distance of code sets in \cite{michel2012} is presented in Section \ref{minDist}, followed by the proofs of the \textit{\bf{Propositions 1-4}} and the maximum number of $K^a_{max}$ for the case of $L=8$ in Sections \ref{ProofOfProp} and \ref{Proof8_13}, respectively.
+Detailed discussion of the FDA is presented in Section \ref{fastDecoder}.
+The complexity analysis for both NDA and FDA algorithms is presented in Section \ref{performanceAnalysis}.
 After illustrating simulation results in Section \ref{simulation}, a few conclusions are drawn in Section \ref{conclusion}.